Cove Energy plc

-Cove Energy plc, also known as Cove, was a London-headquartered oil & gas exploration company with assets in East Africa.
+Cove Energy plc, also known as Cove, was a London-headquartered oil and gas exploration company with assets in East Africa.
 The company was created in June 2009.
 In 2012, following significant gas discoveries offshore Mozambique, Royal Dutch Shell and PTT Exploration and Production (PTTEP), a subsidiary of Thailand's national oil company PTT Public Company Limited, engaged in a prominent bidding war to acquire Cove.
 Ultimately, the company was sold in August 2012 to PTTEP.

 The early days

 In early 2009, Michael Blaha and John Craven, two industry veterans, teamed up to create a new oil & gas explorer with a focus on the largely unexplored deep waters of East Africa and the Eastern Mediterranean.
 They joined the Board of Directors of Lapp Plats plc, a cash-shell listed on the Alternative Investment Market of the London Stock Exchange and renamed the company Cove Energy plc.

 Michael Blaha was appointed Executive Chairman and John Craven became the CEO.
 Prior to joining Cove, Michael Blaha was the Country Chairman of Shell in Algeria.
 John Craven was the founder and former CEO of Petroceltic International.
 Michael Nolan was appointed Financial Director.
 The management team also consisted of Paul Griggs and Alexander Mollinger.
 The non-executive directors of Cove included Frank Moxon, Dr Steve Staley and Anthony Golding.

 Cove's strategy was to create value for shareholders through acquiring participations in exploration assets and appraisal programmes.
 The company focussed on young and emerging basins, de-risked through 3D seismic.
 It also aimed at partnering with proven and reliable operators.